 It would be hell's bells, balls-to-the-wall, no going back.
 (Like I said, I'm not a slow down type of person.)

-When we look back on that time, Larry likes to say that I had a determined look in my eyes- and he knew I was 100% serious about going no matter what.
+When our family looks back on that time, Larry likes to say that I had a determined look in my eyes- and he knew I was 100% serious about going no matter what.
+He told me, 'You were going.
+I could see it in your eyes.
+So really the question was whether I was going with you- or not.
+And that wasn't really a question at all.

-I don't remember feeling so resolved, but before Larry had the chance to chicken out and come to his senses, I definitely knew we had to pick a main location for our family's home base.
+I don't remember feeling so resolved about it, but before Larry had the chance to chicken out and come to his senses, I definitely knew we had to pick a main location for our family's home base.
 ASAP.

 Why pick a main living location, if we really wanted to travel the world?!?